-1. Connecting Rod Bearing Identification Number (1-number) 2.
-Crankcase Bearing Identification Number (6-numbers) 3.
-Crankshaft Bearing Identification Letters (6-Letters) --- -- --
+In Connecting Rod Bearing2.
+Grankcase Bearing identification3.
+Crankshalt Bearing identificationIdentification Number (1-number)Number (6-numbers)Letters (6-Letters) a b 3.
+Crankshaft Bearing Identification Letters (6-Letters) --- ------------ -- ---

 Connecting Rod Bearing Selection

 In order to select the proper bearing for the connecting rods, you must reference the number on each connecting rod (Item 7 & 8) and match that up with the rod journal letters on the crankshaft (Item 9).